MattSortsThings/voord/README.md

 ### Create a Poll

 You will need a .csv file with the poll candidate names in a single column, with the header "Names".
+See the example file in the `examples` directory.

 Run the app with the `create` arg followed by the name of the new poll and the path to the .csv file, e.g.:

-  $ MJT.Voord.VoordApp.exe create staff-outing example-poll-staff-outing.csv
+    $ MJT.Voord.VoordApp.exe create staff-outing example-staff-outing.csv

 ### Get the Names of All Available Polls

 Run the app with the `names` arg to see the names of all polls available to vote on.

     $ MJT.Voord.VoordApp.exe names

 ### Vote in a Poll

 Run the app with the `vote` arg followed by the name of the existing poll and the juror's name.

     $ MJT.Voord.VoordApp.exe staff-outing Matt

 ### View Poll Results

 Polls are always 'open' and jurors can add more votes at any time.
 To view the current results of a poll, run the app with the `view` arg followed by the name of the poll.

     $ MJT.Voord.VoordApp.exe staff-outing